-Except when clearing an exceptionally wide intersection, the red clearance interval should have a duration not exceeding 3 seconds.
+The red clearance interval shall be calculated per the ODOT Traffic Engineering Manual, section 403-2 with the exception that, when clearing an exceptionally wide intersection, the red clearance interval should have a duration not exceeding 3 seconds.
 However, field conditions and engineering judgment may dictate the use of a longer red clearance interval.
-Additionally, the Ohio Manual Of Uniform Traffic Control Devices indicates the red clearance interval should not exceed 6 seconds.
+Additionally, the Ohio Manual of Uniform Traffic Control Devices indicates the red clearance interval should not exceed 6 seconds.
 The red clearance interval should not have a duration shorter than 1 second.